 The first few hours and days after hatching are crucial for the chicks’ health and survival.

-• Brooder Setup for chicks: Prepare a brooder with a heat source, such as a heat lamp or brooder plate to maintain a temperature of around 95°F to 100°F. Gradually reduce the temperature by 5°F each week until they are fully feathered.
+- Brooder Setup for chicks: Prepare a brooder with a heat source.
+Use a heat lamp or brooder plate to maintain a temperature of around 95°F to 100°F. Gradually reduce the temperature by 5°F each week until they are fully feathered.

-• Observation: Monitor the chicks closely for signs of distress, such as lethargy or failure to eat and drink.
-Watch for any poop stuck on butts, as this can signal they are plugged up, and will die if not cleaned up.
+- Observation: Monitor the chicks closely for signs of distress, such as lethargy or failure to eat and drink.
+Watch for any poop stuck on butts.
+This can signal they are plugged up.
+They will die if not cleaned up.
 This can happen if chicks are too hot or cold.
 Address any issues promptly.

 Sanitation and Maintenance of the Incubator After You Hatch Chicken Eggs